radoslawkrolikowski/adsb-flight-localization/README.md

 3. Run the [flights_map](https://github.com/radoslawkrolikowski/adsb-flight-localization/blob/main/flights_map.py) Flask application and then go to the http://localhost:5001/ to access the map.
 4. Then we can run the ADSB_producer.py to preprocess and publish the real-time ADS-B data to the Kafka topic.
 5. To make a real-time prediction run predict.py file (only data that comes after predict.py is launched is going to be considered).
-6. Observe the real-time aircraft localization predictions using the Flight Radar map (http://localhost:5001/)
+6. Observe the real-time aircraft localization predictions using the Flight Radar map (http://localhost:5001/).
+You can click on the plane icon to visualize its route and depict the altitude graph.

 ### References